-Strikingly, Irenaeus sees the controversy over circumcision not as a question of ritual purity, but as one of the right confession of God.
-According to Irenaeus, the reference in the letter to the observation of the law confirms the Christians' adherence to faith in the God of Israel, even though he admits that the "New Testament of freedom" was also connected with a "new way of believing in God through the Holy Spirit".
-However, he saw the main focus of the letter in the rejection of the Marcionite distinction between the unknown and hidden God of Christ's Messiah and the Creator God and Father, as Irenaeus adds:
+Strikingly, Irenaeus sees the controversy over circumcision not as a question of ritual purity, but as one of professing the “right” God.
+According to Irenaeus, the letter’s reference to the observation of the law confirms the Christians’ continued adherence to the God of Israel, even though he admits that the “New Testament of freedom” also involves a “new way of believing in God through the Holy Spirit.”
+However, he considers the main focus of the letter to be the rejection of the Marcionite distinction between the unknown, concealed God of Christ’s Messiah and the Creator God and Father, as he makes clear by adding the following:

-"From all these passages, then, it is evident that they did not teach the existence of another Father, but gave the new covenant of liberty to those who had lately believed in God by the Holy Spirit.
-But they clearly indicated, from the nature of the point debated by them, as to whether or not it were still necessary to circumcise the disciples, that they had no idea of another god."
+From all these passages, then, it is evident that they did not teach the existence of another Father, but gave the new covenant of liberty to those who had lately believed in God by the Holy Spirit.
+But they clearly indicated, from the nature of the point debated by them, as to whether or not it were still necessary to circumcise the disciples, that they had no idea of another god.

-How difficult Irenaeus nevertheless found it to harmonise the Acts of the Apostles and Paul's account in Galatians is evident from the following commentary:
+Nevertheless, the following commentary makes evident how difficult Irenaeus found it to harmonize Acts with Paul’s account in Galatians:

-"But the apostles who were with James allowed the Gentiles to act freely, yielding us up to the Spirit of God.
+But the apostles who were with James allowed the Gentiles to act freely, yielding us up to the Spirit of God.
 But they themselves, while knowing the same God, continued in the ancient observances; so that even Peter, fearing also lest he might incur their reproof, although formerly eating with the Gentiles, because of the vision, and of the Spirit who had rested upon them, yet, when certain persons came from James, withdrew himself, and did not eat with them.
 And Paul said that Barnabas likewise did the same thing.
-Thus did the apostles, whom the Lord made witnesses of every action and of every doctrine-for upon all occasions do we find Peter, and James, and John present with Him-scrupulously act according to the dispensation of the Mosaic law, showing that it was from one and the same God; which they certainly never would have done, as I have already said, if they had learned from the Lord [that there existed] another Father besides Him who appointed the dispensation of the law."
+Thus did the apostles, whom the Lord made witnesses of every action and of every doctrine-for upon all occasions do we find Peter, and James, and John present with Him-scrupulously act according to the dispensation of the Mosaic law, showing that it was from one and the same God; which they certainly never would have done, as I have already said, if they had learned from the Lord [that there existed] another Father besides Him who appointed the dispensation of the law.